OneMain Holdings Inc (OMF) Shares Up Despite Recent Market Volatility - News Heater

-OneMain Holdings Inc (NYSE: OMF) has seen a rise in its stock price by 2.29 in relation to its previous close of 47.98.
-However, the company has experienced a -1.54% decline in its stock price over the last five trading sessions.
-CNBC reported 2023-12-17 that TipRanks’ analyst ranking service pinpoints Wall Street’s best-performing stocks, including CVS Health and Devon Energy.
+The stock price of OneMain Holdings Inc (NYSE: OMF) has surged by 1.30 when compared to previous closing price of 49.22, but the company has seen a 3.27% gain in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2024-01-08 that OneMain Holdings’ (OMF) valuation and lucrative dividend yield remain enticing to income investors with shares hovering near 52-week highs.

 Is It Worth Investing in OneMain Holdings Inc (NYSE: OMF) Right Now?

-The price-to-earnings ratio for OneMain Holdings Inc (NYSE: OMF) is 9.06x, which is above its average ratio.
-Moreover, the 36-month beta value for OMF is 1.68.
-Analysts have varying opinions on the stock, with 11 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 0 as “sell.”
+OneMain Holdings Inc (NYSE: OMF) has a price-to-earnings ratio that is above its average at 9.21x. and a 36-month beta value of 1.68.
+Opinions on the stock are mixed, with 11 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 0 as “sell.”

 We've set up an alert service to help smart investors take full advantage of the small cap stocks primed for big returns.